Memex Web

 The benefit: you get a consistent environment that “just works” from any device.
 You can start a project on one computer, pick it back up from another, and keep building without worrying about local installs, dependencies, or machine-specific setup.

-1. Runs on a virtual machine (not your computer)
+1. Runs completely online (not on your computer)

-Memex Web uses the VM’s compute to code and run files, rather than your local machine.
+Memex Web uses cloud compute to code and run files, rather than your local machine.

 You still own your code.
 At any point, you can download the project to your computer and keep working locally.